 PECO has a PPA with Generation under which Generation has agreed to supply PECO with all of PECO's electric supply needs through 2010.
 Generation supplies electricity to PECO from its portfolio of generation assets, PPAs and other market sources at prices that are currently below current market prices.
 The price for this electricity is essentially equal to the energy revenues earned from customers as specified by PECO's 1998 restructuring settlement mandated by the Competition Act.
 As noted under Item 1A.
-Risk Factors, PECO could be negatively affected if Generation could not perform under the PPA.
+Risk Factors of Exelon's 2008 Annual Report on Form 10-K, PECO could be negatively affected if Generation could not perform under the PPA.

 PECO's supplier master agreements that govern the terms of its default service program contracts, which define a supplier's performance assurance requirements, allow a supplier to meet its credit requirements with a certain amount of unsecured credit.
-The amount of unsecured credit is determined based on the supplier's lowest credit rating from S&P. Fitch or Moody's and the supplier's tangible net worth.
-The credit position is based on the current forward price curve for energy compared to the initial market price, the forward price of energy on the day a transaction is executed.
+The amount of unsecured credit is determined based on the supplier's lowest credit rating from S&P, Fitch or Moody's and the supplier's tangible net worth.
+The credit position is based on the initial market price, which is the forward price of energy on the day a transaction is executed, compared to the current forward price curve for energy.
 If the forward price curve for energy exceeds the initial market price, the supplier is required to post collateral to the extent the credit exposure is greater than the supplier's unsecured credit limit.
-As of June 30, 2009, PECO had no credit exposure to suppliers under its electric procurement contracts, as the initial market price was greater than market prices.
+As of September 30, 2009, PECO's credit exposure to suppliers under its electric procurement contracts was immaterial and did not exceed unsecured levels allowed by the supplier master agreements.

 PECO does not obtain collateral from suppliers under its natural gas supply agreements.
-As of June 30, 2009, PECO has no credit exposure under its natural gas supply contracts as the fixed-contract obligation costs are greater than projected market prices.
+As of September 30, 2009, PECO has no credit exposure under its natural gas supply contracts as the fixed-contract obligation costs are greater than projected market prices.